 The Kindly Ones

 Now no longer lounging around on a beach in Perth, Lucifer now lived in the City of Angels, Los Angeles.
 Lucifer became the owner of and exquisite pianist at The Lux.
-The angel Remiel asked Lucifer to relieve him of the rulership of Hell.
-Lucifer laughed and spit in his face.
+The angel Remiel asked Lucifer to relieve him of the ruler ship of Hell.
+Lucifer laughed and spits at his face.
 After that, Delirium came to ask Lucifer to save Dream from the Furies.
 Lucifer told her that her brother was beyond help.
 So after all that, Lucifer felt compelled to move on from his current role of pianist and nightclub owner.

 The Morningstar Option

 After a few years, the life of the young teenage Rachel Begai becomes intertwined with Lucifer when Yahweh sends Amenadiel of the Seraphim to make a bargain with the Morningstar.
 The deal is that Lucifer must slay some Old Gods, from eons past, as they are wreaking havoc and in return he will be granted a gift.
 So, Lucifer goes on a journey, interacting with different individuals from Briadach and the Lilim, to Pharamond, and of course Rachel.
 It is learned that he needs Rachel's help to go down to the place where the Old Gods can be found and so he lures her along under the impression she can save her brother.
 Unfortunately, as it turns out, she cannot save her brother because that is not what she really wants most deep down, though Lucifer's goal is completed, and so from it all he gains a Letter of Passage from Yahweh and a grudge from Rachel that lasts until they next meet many years later.